 This also makes us question are we actually devoted and addicted to spiritual things instead of carnal things?
 Do we have the same craving for worship, singing, hearing preaching, fellowship with the saints, and reading God’s word personally, as Stephanas did for serving others?
 If we are deprived from attending worship, reading God’s word, or fellowshipping with the saints of God, do we feel that craving and compulsion to engage in that activity that nothing else can quell that desire?
 Unless we engage in that activity that has become such a habit for us (until we get our spiritual fix), are we disoriented and unable to function normally in our lives?
 Do our thoughts, actions, and even our schedule revolve around the devotion to our habit of engaging in these spiritual activities?
 If for some reason we are hindered from attending worship or reading God’s word, do we feel the desire and compulsion to immediately engage in that activity?
 That should be the type of craving for spiritual things that should be exhibited in our lives.

 Another impressive point about Stephanas’ service in the church was that it was a family affair.
 Originally, “the household of Stephanas” was converted and baptized together (1 Cor.
 1:16).
 Not only were they converted to the truth together, but they also had the same common addiction and devotion to serving the saints of God.
 The entire “house of Stephanas” had the same addiction.
 Therefore, the family (presumably father, mother, and children, maybe even the extended family too) all ministered and served the church together.
+What an amazing testimony to the parenthood of Stephanus and his wife that they served the church together as a family.
+The father is the spiritual leader of his household.
+He is responsible for raising his children in the nurture and admonition of the Lord.
+The father sets the example to follow and sets tone for spirituality, ministry, and service in the home.
+Healthy spiritual families should be serving in the kingdom and in the ministry together.
 We engage in unified family worship in the church, not unbiblical segregation based on gender, age, or biblical acumen.
 In the same manner, we should be engaged in unified family service in the church.
 When the father or mother goes to visit someone in the nursing home, the entire family should come and minister to that saint together.
 It’s a beautiful thing to see the entire family engaging in serving the church in a collective and unified manner, as Stephanas set the tone for his family to serve the church together.

 It’s certainly no light matter for anyone to be addicted to a destructive substance such as drugs or alcohol.
 However, the power that addiction has over their lives almost consumes their every thought and action.
 They plan their day almost totally around how they will be engaging and fulfilling their addiction.
 Our addiction to the things of God, of the spiritual things of the kingdom, and particularly for serving the saints of God, should be so compulsory that it almost consumes our every thought and action.
 We should be so habitually engaged in these practices, that we crave these spiritual things when we cannot perform them.
 Addiction to carnal things can be a very dangerous vice, but addiction to the ministry of the saints should be cultivated in each of our lives.